ste-fen/AdTracker/README.md

 ```

 ### Security notes for Cloud Run
-- Do not put `.env` or JSON key files into the container image.
+- Do not put `.env` or JSON key files into the container image (src directory).
 - Prefer Application Default Credentials (runtime service account) over key files.
 - Token refresh in the web UI updates the in-memory token for the running container.
 For persistent rotation in production, update `META_ACCESS_TOKEN` in Secret Manager and deploy a new revision.
 - If you use `--allow-unauthenticated`, keep `APP_PASSWORD` configured so the app does not become publicly accessible without any gate.